Job Scheduler

 Monthly Credit Top-Up

-Schedule: First of every month at midnight
+Schedule: First of month at midnight

 Function: monthlyCreditTopupJob.TopUpCredits